AlesJiranek/autocomplete-choice-input/README.md

 I needed something with select box functionality without rendering all options.
 So I created this plugin.

+## Documentation and examples
+You can find documentation, examples and FAQ on http://alesjiranek.github.com/autocomplete-choice-input

 ## Basic Usage

 In default selected values are submitted as array.